owenh000/asciidoctor-multipage/README.md

 output and writes it to `test/out/`.
 View the output by loading `test/out/sample.html` in a browser.

+## Adjusting behavior

+The following attributes can be used to adjust the extension's behavior:

+- The `multipage-level` *document attribute* specifies the section level at which the book is split into separate pages.
+The value should be an integer and matches the Asciidoctor levels:
+  - `0` splits into parts,
+  - `1` splits into chapters (the default),
+  - `2` splits into sections, etc.
+- The `multipage-level` *section attribute* specifies the section level to use for splitting the children of that section only.
+The integer given must be equal to or greater than the values of all parent levels.
+- The `desc` attribute can be used for any section to provide a description when the section is listed on its parent landing page.

 ## Sponsors and contributing

 To my current sponsor, thank you for your support! ✨